tpm2-software/tpm2-tools/man/tpm2_hmac.1.md

 **tpm2_hmac**(1) - Performs an HMAC operation on _FILE_ and returns the results.
 If _FILE_ is not specified, then data is read from stdin.

+The hashing algorithm defaults to the keys scheme or sha256 if the key has a NULL scheme.

+Output defaults to *stdout* and binary format unless otherwise specified via **-o** and **--hex** options respectively.

 # OPTIONS

   * **-c**, **\--key-context**=_KEY\_CONTEXT\_OBJECT_: